jacobhood/Challonge-DotNet/README.md

-﻿# Challonge.NET
+﻿# Challonge-DotNet

-Challonge.NET is a C# implementation of the [CHALLONGE!
+Challonge-DotNet is a C# implementation of the [CHALLONGE!
 API](https://api.challonge.com/v1) built on .NET that exposes asynchronous methods for interacting with the API.

 ## Requirements